 " A library made by quants for quants "

-The coverage of this code can unite Front Office, Market Risk, Credit Risk and ALM quant modelling under
+The scope of this library can cover Front Office, Market Risk, Counterparty Credit Risk and ALM Risk and potentially Machine Learning topics.

 The library is structured as follows: